Tigers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Tigers have a record of 5-1.
+- In six games over the last 10 matchups when favored by bookmakers, the Tigers have a record of 5-1.

-- When it comes to hitting the over, the Tigers and their opponents are 5-5-0 in their last 10 games with a total.

 - There has not been a spread set for any of the Tigers' last 10 games.